 Before the COVID-19 pandemic, I would have an average of 2-3 children with growing special needs in my classroom.
 The average within the last two years has increased to 3-5 children per year.
 This includes both children who have received early intervention services as well as children who have been flagged for delays in developmental screenings.
+While this number seems high, I can only imagine how much higher it would be if districts across Rhode Island completed developmental screenings for all babies and young children, as opposed to the current 36% of screening being completed.
 The reality is that the number of children needing special services is only increasing and we need to be more equipped to address their needs.
 Creating the IDEA task force would help make sure that we, as a society, are not leaving young children behind.

-In conclusion, I strongly urge the Committee to pass bill H-7438 and establish the Early Childhood IDEA Task Force.
+In conclusion, I strongly urge the Committee to pass bill H-5164 and establish the Early Childhood IDEA Task Force.
 This is an essential step towards addressing the early childhood staffing shortage crisis and providing every baby and young child in Rhode Island the educational and developmental foundation they need to have their needs met.